 Even more importantly, today’s economy has moved beyond the factory floor.
 Instead of shift work, we largely do knowledge-based work that requires collaboration, communication and creativity.
 When we expect employees to work “off hours,” like responding to emails on weekends or late at night, we actually slow our communication cycles and interrupt the workflow of our teams.
 You’re ultimately wasting time waiting for someone’s response, likely the next morning, instead of saving time.
 And because that response comes many hours delayed, you lose creativity, momentum, and effectiveness.

 Are you convinced yet?
 One more important point: knowledge-based work is about focus.
 We’re just not good at eliminating distractions on our own.
 When we’re tired, bored, or frustrated, we turn to Facebook or water cooler talk instead of digging deep and getting work done.
-You don’t need to block social media or track your employees’ browser history, but you do need to provide a work environment where focus on efficiency is rewarded, there's the opportunity for spontaneous collaboration, and you can stay on the same page about the expected outcome.
+You don’t need to block social media or track your employees’ browser history, but you do need to provide a work environment where focus on effectiveness is rewarded, there's the opportunity for spontaneous collaboration, and you can stay on the same page about the expected outcome.

 Take IBM: the pioneering tech giant just called back thousands of remote employees to one of their regional offices, arguing that getting their employees back into the same physical space will "improve collaboration and accelerate the pace of work."
 We agree: remote work and flex time may meet some of your employees' needs, but those circumstances don't always meet the needs of your organization.
-Instead, we want to look to organizational change that allows your team to be more efficient, accomplishing more in less time.
+Instead, we want to look to organizational change that allows your team to be more focused, accomplishing more in less time.

 Ultimately, expecting your team to work on roughly the same schedule, in the same place, with minimal distractions in an environment that rewards outcomes instead of hours worked will keep your employees on the same communication cycle, allow for collaboration and creativity, and get more accomplished in less time.